DHTMLX/docs-diagram/docs/api/diagram_editor/copymanager/methods/copystyles_method.md

 ### Description

-@short: copies styles of the specified element or the first element from the selection list
+@short: Copies styles of the specified element or the first element from the selection list

 ### Usage